 - Sore throats and pain when swallowing are not uncommon and should subside within 2-3 days.

-- Stiffness of the jaw muscles may make it difficult to open your mouth for 7-10 days following surgery.
+- Stiffness of the jaw muscles may make it difficult to open your mouth for 7-10 days following extraction.
 This is a common occurrence.
 Eating, talking, yawning and chewing will help the stiffness to resolve over time.

 Pull out all the Stops